Soft left: Contemporary soft left

 In 2015, Neal Lawson, the chair of the think tank Compass, identified the organisation as a successor to the soft left.
 Compass disaffiliated from Labour in 2011 in order to open up their membership to people belonging to other political parties.
 The activist group Open Labour was launched in 2015 with the aim of developing a new forum for the soft left political tradition within the party, which it hopes to recast as the "Open Left".
 In the 2017 general election, several Open Labour activists were elected to Parliament including Open Labour Treasurer Alex Sobel, Emma Hardy, and Rosie Duffield.

 In the aftermath of the party leadership (2015–20) of Jeremy Corbyn, who has been identified as a hard left MP, the term was generally used to mean "the space between Corbynite remnants on the left, and Progress and Labour First on the right".
-Keir Starmer, the current leader of the Labour Party, and Angela Rayner, the deputy leader from 2020 to 2025, have both been described as soft left.
+Keir Starmer, the leader of the Labour Party from 2020 to 2026, and Angela Rayner, the deputy leader from 2020 to 2025, have both been described as soft left.
+In 2025, Mainstream was founded as an umbrella group of various Soft Left organisations within Labour to challenge what they saw as the rightwards drift of the Labour government.